Khayoon/imhomeless.ca/README.md

 - Customizable notifications: Receive reminders about important appointments, events, or deadlines.
 - Offline functionality: Access important resources and journal entries even without internet access.

+# Project Goal

+Homelessness is a challenging and uncertain experience that no one should have to face.
+This app aims to help those in need by providing essential information, resources, and a way to center themselves during these difficult times.
+By connecting people to local resources, im looking to alleviate some of the stress and confusion faced by those experiencing homelessness.